ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 When processing a MultiPart nested structure, the client can start from the `body` in the MIMI content (the "top-level" or "root") and evaluate any `chooseOne` semantics MultiPart elements, effectively discarding non-chosen Parts.
 The remaining Parts might still reference each other in content ID URI.
-To prevent rendering a Part more than once, the client can handle the remaining Parts in order, skipping a Part if it was already referred to by a previously handled Part.
-If a MultiPart is skipped, all inner Parts are skipped too.
-All dispositions are handled the same: If a Part of disposition "reaction" is skipped, the reaction will not be counted.
-If a Part of disposition "attachment" is skipped, it will not be be visible in the attachment list.
+To prevent processing a Part more than once, the client can handle the remaining Parts in order, skipping any Parts already referenced by a previously handled Part.
+This process of skipping already processed Parts is respected regardless of the disposition of the Part.

 ## External content {#external}